kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/concepts/_index.md

 So, let's rewind, the Kowabunga projects consists of multiple core components:

-- **Kahuna**: the core orchestration system.
+- [Kahuna](/docs/concepts/kahuna/): the core orchestration system.
 Remotely controls every resource and maintains ecosystem consistent.
 Gateway to the Kowabunga REST API.
-- **Kaktus**: the HCI node(s).
+- [Kaktus](/docs/concepts/kaktus/): the HCI node(s).
 Provides KVM-based virtual computing hypervisor with Ceph-based distributed storage services.
-- **Kiwi**: the SD-WAN node(s).
+- [Kiwi](/docs/concepts/kiwi/): the SD-WAN node(s).
 Provides various network services like routing, firewall, DHCP, DNS, VPN, peering (with active-passive failover).
-- **Koala**: the WebUI.
+- [Koala](/docs/concepts/koala/): the WebUI.
 Allows for day-to-day supervision and operation of the various projects and services.

 Aside from these, Kowabunga introduces the concept of: